 And How to Capitalize on Them

-When an upstream manufacturer develops a new breakthrough product, they diligently commercialize and obtain increasing market acceptance of the product.
-Since it is a breakthrough, over time, the product becomes accepted by direct customers and often famous for the benefits it brings the downstream market.
-Sometimes, it also becomes accepted by consumers because of the publicity generated by the product.
+When an upstream manufacturer develops a new breakthrough product, they diligently commercialize to increase market acceptance of the product.
+Since the product is a breakthrough, over time, it is accepted by direct customers and often becomes famous for the benefits it brings to the downstream market.
+Sometimes, it is also accepted by consumers because of the publicity generated by the product.
 The name the manufacturer gives the product is generally intended to both simplify the conversation and assist purchasing in requesting the right product—a common practice in industry.

 As the product becomes famous, especially downstream and with consumers, its name not only becomes more recognizable, but also develops its own meaning.
-It is becoming an ingredient brand.
-Sometimes, it is even used to describe the final product, especially where the final product brands are weak.
+It becomes an ingredient brand.
+Sometimes, the ingredient brand is even used to describe the final product, especially when final product brands are weak.
 Many weak product brands will actually incorporate the ingredient brand onto their label.

 Strong product brands are more reluctant to use the ingredient brand, out of concern about compromising their strong brands.
 However, smart branders take full advantage of the popularity of the famous ingredient brand.

-Managing the ingredient brand is not easy.
+Managing an ingredient brand is not easy.
 It is often much more complex than managing a consumer brand.
-The ingredient brander has several challenges:
+Ingredient branders face several challenges:

-- Organizational understanding of the difference between the product and the brand
+- Organizational understanding of the difference between the (final) product and the brand

 - Effectively communicating the brand downstream of the direct customer, without creating friction with the direct customer